 - All teams participating in the Varsity AAA and AA Championships

-This year's banquet will take place on November 27, 2018 in conjunction with the BC Secondary Schools Football Association Championship playoffs.
+This year's banquet will take place on November 26, 2019 in conjunction with the Subway Bowl Championship playoffs.
 Throughout the month of November teams from around the province stay and play in the wild card, quarter final, and semi final games in British Columbia.
 This year we are once again delighted to have the banquet at the Italian Cultural Centre located at 3075 Slocan Street, Vancouver.

 This year we are thrilled to once again have two well-known local individuals who have a passion for sports.

 Born and raised in New Westminster, Bob "The Moj" Marjanovich has been following sports ever since he was a kid.
 Bob has had a passion for sports all his life.
 As a kid growing up, the Moj was nuts about his beloved Raiders, which at the time featured the likes of Kenny Stabler, Cliff Branch and Ted Hendricks.

 This natural love for sports meant that Bob grew up playing sports such as baseball, lacrosse and football.
 Moj played two seasons of senior lacrosse in the WLA with the Richmond Outlaws (now Burnaby Lakers) and scored a grand total of one goal.
 His football career saw him play junior college in Stockton, California, Western Washington University and UBC.
 Somewhere in there was a stint with the Richmond Raiders as well!
 The Moj also wound up coaching at UBC for four years in the early '90's.

 Born in Etobicoke, Ontario, Giulio has been involved with sports his entire life.